-- and Insert Variable).
-This activates the PID controller and sets the temperature setpoint to the current value of the For Loop. - 6.
-After Set Channels in the sequence, insert a step PID wait for stable.
+- 6. After Set Channels in the sequence, insert a step PID wait for stable.
 The sequence will pause here, in order to wait for the temperature to be stable at the setpoint. - 7.
 Move the Simple Sweep step into the loop as the last step (drag-and-drop).
-The I-V measurement will be executed for each temperature defined in the For Loop. - 8.
-Click onto the step Simple Sweep and check additionally PID_current_value, PID_setpoint and DMM_resistance in the Read-Channels list.
+The I-V measurement will be executed for each temperature defined in the For Loop. - Click onto the step Simple Sweep and read additionally PID\current\value, PID\setpoint and DMM\resistance in the Read-Channels list.
 This ensures that we store the temperature data along with the I-V data. - Add a Read Channels step below the simple sweep: Set the checkmark of read/save variables on the top right to true.
-Read the PID_current_value.
+Read the PID\current\value.